 It’s also important to find out if the other person is still angry or upset with us.
 If they are still sad or resentful, it is almost imperative to apologize again, unless they have cut off all contacts with us.

-Psychology And Getting Forgiveness
+Psychology of Getting Forgiveness

-- Psychology defines forgiveness as a deliberate decision to release feelings of resentment or vengeance toward those who harmed you, irrespective of whether they deserve your forgiveness.
+Psychology defines forgiveness as a deliberate decision to release feelings of resentment or vengeance toward those who harmed you, irrespective of whether they deserve your forgiveness.

-- Research points out forgiveness involves giving up the demand to punish the wrongdoer and decreasing negative feelings towards them.
+Research points out forgiveness involves giving up the demand to punish the wrongdoer and decreasing negative feelings towards them.
 It also entails seeing the event from a neutral point of view and full acceptance.

-- Of course, we are all human, and that is why we make mistakes.
+Of course, we are all human, and that is why we make mistakes.
 Also, as humans, we are naturally forgiving and understanding.
 We care for people in our society, and we love our close ones.

-- We forgive others usually if their sins are not too grave.
+We usually forgive others usually if their sins are not too grave.
 We feel we almost have to accept the mistakes we have made and ask for forgiveness.
 So, when we make mistakes, we expect others to understand us and similarly forgive us.

 One factor that affects whether or not someone forgives us easily is the degree of the emotional pain they feel after we hurt them.
 The type of pain depends on the nature of the mistake we made, how much we hurt them, how bad they felt about it, and how remorseful we are.

-- Research shows harboring anger, resentment, and malevolence can have a detrimental impact on our physical and emotional health and our relationships (Gordon et al., 2009).
+Research shows harboring anger, resentment, and malevolence can have a detrimental impact on our physical and emotional health and our relationships (Gordon et al., 2009).

-- Moreover, when people report higher levels of forgiveness, they also tend to report healthier habits and low levels of depression, anxiety, and anger.
+Moreover, when people report higher levels of forgiveness, they also tend to report healthier habits and low levels of depression, anxiety, and anger.

 Why It Is Difficult To Make Someone Forgive Us

-- When confronted, we point out we did it for the best of both of us, but could not understand how it hurt them.
+When confronted, we point out we did it for the best of both of us, but could not understand how it hurt them.
 It is precisely this that makes many of our close ones find they cannot forgive us.
-They are never sure if our apology is genuine and if we will ever take reparative action to set things right.
+They are not sure if our apology is genuine and if we will ever take reparative action to set things right.

-- Since we do not promise to not repeat our actions, they are also unsure if we deserve their forgiveness.
+Since we do not promise to not repeat our actions, they are also unsure if we deserve their forgiveness.
 So, even when they choose to forgive us, they may not truly do so.

-- As hard as it may be to believe, some of us believe forgiveness is a learned behavior.
+As hard as it may be to believe, some of us believe forgiveness is a learned behavior.
 We go about our lives thinking the person will forgive us because, over the years, we have habituated them into forgiving us.
 So, they will forgive us every time we utter “Sorry.”

-- Many people have a hard time forgiving others who have hurt them, and some of the most common reasons are fear of retribution, guilt, and self-blame.
+Many people have a hard time forgiving others who have hurt them, and some of the most common reasons are fear of retribution, guilt, and self-blame.
 Forgiveness isn’t easy, but there are some things you can do to help ease your way.

-- Another mistake is what you’re going to tell them could be an excuse dolled-up as an explanation.
+Another mistake is what you’re going to tell them could be an excuse dolled-up as an explanation.
 So, make sure what you are about to say is not a justification or defense.

-The best way to get someone to forgive us is to show we understand we caused them hurt.
+The best way to get someone to forgive us is to show we understand we caused them to hurt.
 When asking for forgiveness, we must genuinely care about what they have to say.
 At all times, we must be respectful of their boundaries.

 The key is to show that you have a great wish to change yourself for the better and not repeat your hurtful act.
 Once you have done that, you can start thinking about how to follow through with your promises.